 I met Robin Alden, founding Executive Director of the Maine Center for Coastal Fisheries, for the first time when I visited Isle au Haut, an island off the Maine coast, nearly 30 years ago.
 The conversation we had about the connection between Maine marine ecosystems and the people who rely on them was formative for me, as were a number of other conversations that I had with Maine marine resource managers, conservationists and scientists at that time.

-I carried those conversations with me, as I moved west to Oregon for doctoral work.
+I carried those conversations with me, as I moved west to Oregon for graduate school.
 At Oregon State University, advised by Profs.
 Jane Lubchenco and Bruce Menge, I learned to be an ecologist.
 I learned to pay attention to how humans and other living beings interact with one another and the world around us.
 I also learned more about the deep and varied connections that people have with coastal and marine places.

 When I finished my PhD, I realized I still had research questions I wanted to tackle.
 So I went on to a postdoctoral fellowship with Prof. Simon Levin at Princeton University.
 There I co-edited one of the first books on marine ecosystem-based management, Ecosystem-Based Management for the Oceans.